aleksati/hardanger-fiddle-performance-analysis/README.md

-A set of prototypes designed to explore the complex rythmical structuring in Hardanger fiddle springar performances.
-Prototypes are implemented in MaxMSP, with the [Bach Library](https://www.bachproject.net/) and Javascript.
-High-dimensional performance transcription of Hardanger Fiddle music are provided by the [MIRAGE Research Project](https://www.uio.no/ritmo/english/projects/mirage/).
+Two computational tools that enable structural and multi-dimensional perspectives on the complex rhythmical structuring of *springar* performances through interactive user interfaces.
+Implemented in MaxMSP, with the [Bach Library](https://www.bachproject.net/) and additional Javascript.
+Hardanger Fiddle Performance transcription provided by the [MIRAGE Research Project](https://www.uio.no/ritmo/english/projects/mirage/).

 <p align="left">